Community Standards and Student Conduct Q & A

 WHAT IS A STUDENT CONDUCT CONFERENCE?

-The director of the Office of Student Conduct holds a Student Conduct Conference with the accused student.
+The director of the Office of Student Accountability, Standards and Education holds a Student Conduct Conference with the accused student.
 This meeting includes information about the student hearing process, the violation and discussion of the accused student’s statement, information provided to date, and the opportunity to admit or deny responsibility for the Code violation.
 As a result of this meeting, the director can take action on the case.
 Action may include dismissing all charges, imposing a remedy or sanction, or referring the case to a Student Conduct Hearing or another area of the University for review.

 WHAT IS A STUDENT CONDUCT HEARING?